Salyut 2: Launch

 Salyut 2 was launched from Site 81/23 at the Baikonur Cosmodrome, atop a three-stage Proton-K rocket, serial number 283-01.
 The launch took place at 09:00:00 UTC on 3 April 1973, and successfully placed Salyut 2 into low Earth orbit.
 Upon reaching orbit, Salyut 2 was assigned the International Designator 1973-017A, whilst NORAD gave it the Satellite Catalog Number 06398.
 The third stage (8S812) of the Proton-K rocket entered orbit along with Salyut 2.
 On 4 April, it was catalogued in a 192 by 238 km orbit, inclined at 51.4 degrees.

 Failure

 Three days after the launch of Salyut 2, the Proton's spent third stage exploded, due to pressure changes within the tanks.
 This explosion resulted in a cloud of debris, some of which followed a similar trajectory to the station.
 Ten days later this debris struck the station, damaging the hull and causing depressurization.
-Both solar panels were torn free, removing the ability of the station to generate power and control its attitude.
+Both solar panels were torn free, removing the ability of the station to generate power and control its altitude.

 Three pieces of debris from the station were catalogued, and had decayed from orbit by 13 May.
 The remainder of the station reentered the atmosphere on 28 May 1973 over the Pacific Ocean.

 An inquiry into the failure initially determined that a fuel line had burst, burning a hole in the station.
 The damage from the debris collision was only discovered later.